abailoni/segmfriends/README.md

 ### Basic version
 This version can run most of the clustering/segmentation algorithms included:

-- `conda create -n segmFr -c abailoni -c conda-forge nifty=1.0.9 vigra cython`
+- `conda create -n segmFr -c abailoni -c conda-forge nifty vigra cython affogato`
 - `source activate segmFr`
+- `conda install GASP` (or install directly from [here](https://github.com/abailoni/GASP))
 - `python setup.py install` (or `python setup.py develop` if you plan to work on the package)

 ### Full version